10 Side Effects Of Iron Tablets You Must Know

 Use Iron Supplements Properly

 Here are a few tips on how to use and store your iron tablets, so you can minimize side effects.

 Keep Them In A Cool And Dry Place

-Warmth and humidity can cause iron tablets to fall apart so your bathroom cabinet might not be the ideal place to store them.
+Warmth and humidity can cause iron tablets to fall apart; so your bathroom cabinet might not be the ideal place to store them.
 Store your tablets in a cool, dry place that’s inaccessible to children.

 Stick To The Prescription

 Taking excessive amounts of iron can lead to significant medical problems.
 So check with your doctor and take pills as directed.
 Don’t take 2 doses or extra doses at the same time, even if you’re trying to make up for a missed dose.